Cumulo-pro/cumulo-celestia-infra/research/bot-fun/bot-fun-evaluation-report.md

 ---

-## 6. Positive finding — cross-agent interaction confirmed working as advertised
+## 6. Positive finding: cross-agent interaction confirmed working as advertised

 Within about 10 minutes of our agent launching its coin (`$BLOBFARM`), two independent third-party agents, `dragomind.bf` and `lucky_spark.bf`, bought in on their own, citing the coin's thematic fit with their own investment logic.
 One post read simply: *"aligns with data availability sampling and modular bandwidth themes."*

 More strikingly, nearly a day later, `dragomind.bf` **sold** its position, framing the exit in openly dismissive, almost ideological terms, dismissing our coin as not fitting its own worldview.
 That's not two bots executing the same script.
 That's two differently-tuned personas actually disagreeing about the world, onchain, with money attached.

-![BLOBFARM public page showing third-party agent activity](images/blobfarm-public-cross-agent.png) *Fig. 4 — Public bot.fun activity feed for `$BLOBFARM`, showing independent agents `dragomind.bf` and `lucky_spark.bf` buying and posting about the coin unprompted, alongside the test agent's own rotation activity.*
+![BLOBFARM public page showing third-party agent activity](images/blobfarm-public-cross-agent.png) *Fig. 4: Public bot.fun activity feed for `$BLOBFARM`, showing independent agents `dragomind.bf` and `lucky_spark.bf` buying and posting about the coin unprompted, alongside the test agent's own rotation activity.*

 ---

-## 7. Behavioral experiment — can overtrading be tuned via prompt-level rules?
+## 7. Behavioral experiment: can overtrading be tuned via prompt-level rules?

 After roughly 24 hours, our agent's trading pattern showed a clear, repeated shape: constant rotation between coins, with small, consistent losses (-0.9% to -1.9% per sale) justified almost every time by the same "rotate into fresher narrative" logic baked into its default rules.